Data Controller vs Data Protection Officer: Main Differences

 Being a data controller subject to the GDPR and other related data regulations has benefits and downsides.
 You can decide how you want to move forward with your business by considering both.

 - Better standards of business: As your business is subject to compliance with the GDPR, it will be held to a higher standard.
-Better management, training, regular risk assessments, and data security will increase the overall quality of your business’s operations.
+Better management, training, regular risk assessments, and data security measures will increase the overall quality of your business’s operations.

-- Consumer trust and a better reputation: Your business will grant consumers more privacy rights over their personal information.
+- Consumer trust and a better reputation: Your business will grant consumers more data subject rights over their personal information.
 This can gain consumers’ trust and boost your reputation by increasing visibility and being transparent about your processes.
 Consumers will be more inclined to trust your business when it has nothing to hide and allows them to make their own choices.

 - Data security: Under the GDPR, your business will also be tasked with higher standards for handling and secure storage of data.
-This will increase your business’s security and is another way to gain consumers' trust and a competitive edge.
+This will increase your business’s security measures and is another way to gain consumers' trust and a competitive edge.

 - Additional costs: The GDPR will require finance from technology, staff training, and development, as well as more efficient internal processes.
 This could be a strain on your resources if you are not prepared for this with an appropriate budget plan in advance.